 Introduction

 Pūʻā Foundation has direct stewardship over 1,300 acres of natively forested land with water features.
 Daniel K Inouye Highway divides the land.
-The ~1,000 acres to the west of the highway establishes the Punahoa Heritage Forest.
+The ~1,300 acres are on both sides of the highway establishes the Punahoa Heritage Forest - 1,050 aces on the west, and 250 on the east.

 Hawai‘i Conference Foundation - United Church of Christ: 900 acres